-SCAN: Nothing could be more easy than finding out which of your apps are out-of-date with MacUpdater.
+- SCAN: Nothing could be easier than finding out which of your apps are out-of-date with MacUpdater.
 Just launch it and let it scan your apps.
-You'll see a list of all your apps, and apps with updates are listed in red.
+You'll see a list of all your apps and apps with updates are listed in red.
 There are convenient filter-options to display just those apps that are outdated.
 You can also ignore apps or updates you are not interested in.

-UPDATE: Updating apps could not be simpler - just click the "Update" button next to any outdated app and MacUpdater will update the app to the current version automatically.
-MacUpdater can silently run in the back-ground, check your apps for updates every day and let you know about new updates with with notifications.
+- UPDATE: Updating apps could not be simpler - just click the "Update" button next to any outdated app and MacUpdater will update the app to the current version automatically.
+MacUpdater can silently run in the background, check your apps for updates every day and let you know about new updates with notifications.